Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-🙏 Greetings!
-My name is Anantha.
-I am a Physicist (in training), who loves quantum physics and computers.
-I am currently a first-year graduate student in the <a href="https://umdphysics.umd.edu" target="_blank">Physics department</a> at the University of Maryland (College Park).
-I graduated wiht a BS-MS (Physics) from [Indian Institute of Science Education and Research (IISER) Pune](https://www.iiserpune.ac.in/).

-✍️ I write a weekly newsletter on how to get started in research as an undergraduate and also pen my thoughts on my tiny quests in research.
-You can check it out <a href="https://anantharao.substack.com/" target="_blank">here</a>

-You can find my research summary <a href="https://raw.githubusercontent.com/Anantha-Rao12/Anantha-Rao12.github.io/master/files/AnanthaRao-WorkSummary.pdf" target="_blank">here</a> and my curriculum vitae (updated Nov 2023) <a href="https://raw.githubusercontent.com/Anantha-Rao12/Anantha-Rao12.github.io/master/files/AnanthaRao_CV.pdf" target="_blank">here</a>.
+Greetings!
+My name is Anantha (*pronounced : An-an-tha*, *Kannada*: ಅನಂತ, *Hindi*: अनन्त).
+I am a first-year Ph.D. student at <a href="https://umdphysics.umd.edu" target="_blank">UMD Physics</a> and <a href="https://quics.umd.edu/" target="_blank">QuICS</a>.
+I am fortunate to be advised by Prof. <a href="https://quics.umd.edu/people/michael-gullans" target="_blank">Michael Gullans</a>.
+I also closely work with Prof. <a href="https://www.nist.gov/people/justyna-zwolak" target="_blank">Justyna Zwolak</a> at NIST, Prof. <a href="http://www.iiserpune.ac.in/~santh/" target="_blank">M. S. Santhanam</a> at IISER Pune and the IBM-Quantum Research team in India.
+I received my BS-MS Physics from <a href="https://www.iiserpune.ac.in/" target="_blank">IISER Pune</a>.

+My research area is the intersection of Quantum Information and Condensed Matter Physics.
+My research aims to study many-body quantum systems, understand their behaviour, and harness their non-classical properties to build useful, scalable devices for practical applications.
+To this end, I utilize and develop analytical, numerical and statistical methods.
+Some of the projects I am currently working on are :

+- Quantum algorithms with repeated measurements and Post-selection.
+- One-dimensional manybody quantum systems in the presence of disorder.
+- Automated autotuning approaches for quantum-dot devices.
+- Quantum-enhanced machine learning and tensor-networks.

-This website is a place where I share my interests, and insights on various topics.
+This website is a place where I share my interests, learnings and insights on various topics.
+If you are interested in my CV (updated Nov 2023) <a href="https://raw.githubusercontent.com/Anantha-Rao12/Anantha-Rao12.github.io/master/files/AnanthaRao_CV.pdf" target="_blank">here</a> it is!

 Welcome!